Techtonica/curriculum/recursion/recursion.md

       endif
 End
   ```
-  Based on the pseudocode, write a function called GCD that returns the correct answer when 48 and 14 are passed in.
+  Based on the pseudo code, write a function called GCD that returns the correct answer when 48 and 14 are passed in.

 ### Check for Understanding